LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/primer_removal.rst

 		samples=$(ls 1_demux/ | cut -d\_ -f1 | sort | uniq)

 	If you have your own data, your file names are likely to be different and the exact code used above may not work!
 You will need to come up with your own version.
 If you have multiple underscores in your file names, but the number of underscores is consistent, you could simply tweak the number given to ``cut -f``.
-Otherwise, you might need to use ``sed`` to remove parts of the names, or even use ``rename`` to rename the files to something that will work.
+Otherwise, you might need to use ``sed`` to remove parts of the names, or even use ``rename`` to batch rename the files to something that will work.

 Next steps